 Now you’ve read a bit more about getting to Truk (Chuuk) Lagoon, your decision is then about either liveaboard boat accommodation or resort-based accomodation.

-If your choices is to go the full-hog and do a liveaboard dive trip to Truk Lagoon, one of the top liveaboard companies to book through who deal with Truk Lagoon all the time is Liveaboard.com.
+If your choices is to go the full-hog and book a liveaboard diving holiday to Truk Lagoon, one of the top liveaboard companies to book through who deal with Truk Lagoon all the time is Liveaboard.com.

 To see a wreck location map, please follow this link to: Truk Lagoon wreck map.